Tamonel/Alx_DjangoLearnLab/README.md

 LibraryProject
-A beginner Django project created for ALX's Introduction to Django
+A beginner Django project created for ALX's Introduction to Django. update